 Some municipalities require pool contractors to be bonded as a licensing condition.
 Commercial pool projects and HOA community pool contracts frequently include bonding requirements for the prime contractor.

 Many Texas municipalities require roofing contractors to carry a license bond.
-After storm events, HOA contracts and large commercial roofing jobs often include bonding requirements.
+After storm events, homeowners association contracts and large commercial roofing jobs often include bonding requirements.

 Contractors installing public infrastructure — streets, drainage, water and sewer systems — almost always work under bonded public contracts.
 Subdivision bonds are standard for developers and their grading and utility contractors.